JunYe-JY/SecureDrop/README.md

 # SecureDrop
 # Overview
 SecureDrop is a command-line python program created to replicate the tool that shares photos, documents, etc to nearby apple devices called AirDrop.
-This program uses various cryptographic tools to implement the idea of a secure file transfer protocol such as symmetric and asymmetric cryptography, digital certificates, non-repudiation, confidentiality, integrity protection, and password security.
+This program uses various cryptographic tools to implement the idea of a secure file transfer protocol such as symmetric and asymmetric cryptography, digital certificates, SSL/TLS encryption, non-repudiation, confidentiality, integrity protection, and password security.
 SecureDrop was developed using Linux.

 # How To Use
 Install various Python packages using pip: